 The American Board of Physical Therapy Specialties publishes its candidate guide each year, which is an important starting point.
-It describes the requirements to sit for the exam, the application process, information about scheduling and sitting for the exam, and general information about preparing to study for the OCS exam.
+It describes the requirements to sit for the exam, the application process, how to schedule your exam time, as well as general information about preparing to study for the OCS exam.
 The content outline and sample questions are useful for getting organized.
 Think of the candidate guide as your roadmap for the next several months.

 Utilize an all-encompassing OCS prep course to study

 There are several prep courses on the market these days.
 I used the Medbridge OCS prep course as my primary study guide.
 I thought it did a great job organizing topics into manageable sections.
 It is primarily video-focused, but the slides are downloadable as references.
 There are sample exams to help test your knowledge.
 I continue to use the Medbridge platform for home exercise programs and further continuing education.
 (Full disclosure, I am a Medbridge affiliate, but only because I believe it is a great program.
 Use code OCStestprep for an amazing deal!)

 Evidence in Motion (EIM) also has a self-guided, comprehensive OCS prep course that renews yearly by exam cycle.
 While I don’t have personal experience with this platform, it has been used by many to study for the exam.

 Current Concepts of Orthopaedic PT, 4th Edition, from the Orthopedic Section of the APTA, contains monographs organized regionally, providing a thorough review of anatomy and biomechanics.
 There is also the application of specific tests and measurements, musculoskeletal pathology, and effective treatment strategies.
 It is a great platform for those preferring to have information presented in a text-book type of format.

 I used several of the monographs as supplemental material.
 Some monographs are available individually if you have an area you need to emphasize.
 You can see a full list of the independent study courses offered at the orthopedic section website.